Artyom1363/SpeedLimiterAnnotator/docs/backend-api.md

 ### **5. Geolocation and Map Display (Geolocation API)**

-Endpoints for working with geolocation data and displaying it on a map.

 #### 5.1 **Get Geolocation Data for a Video**
 - **GET /api/geolocation/{video_id}**
   - **Description**: Retrieve geolocation data for a video to display on a map.